tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ### The \*.config files
 config files are a neat way to store population specific arguments.
-For a standard two population analysis two config are required, by default the first config file is for the target population and the second is for the base population.
+For a standard two population analysis two config files are required, by default the first config file is for the target population and the second is for the base population.
 .config files tell BridgePRS where to find the required input files and the column headers of the summary statistics files for a